KeyteqLabs/ezexceed-guide/src/02-installing.md

     git clone git@github.com:KeyteqLabs/ezexceed.git
     cd ezexceed
     ```

+eZ Exceed is currently only available as an *extension*.
+If you are running on eZ Publish 5, you have to put it in legacy mode and install it in your `/ezpublish_legacy/extension/` folder.

 3. Run the included SQL script to add eZ Exceed specifics to your database